stadium-software/utils-format-list-date-property/readme.md

 2. Enter values for the script input parameters
    1. Format: TheDayJS format you want the date property to become.
 Default is "YYYY-MM-DD".
    2. List: The list of items you want to format date properties for.
-   3. PropertiesList: A list of properties that you want to format as dates (e.g. = ['EndDate']).
+   3. PropertiesList: A list of properties that you want to format as dates (e.g. = ['DateOfBirth']).
 4. Result: The script returns a List of items with the specified date properties formatted to the desired format.

 ![](images/InputProperties.png)